-Ensure staff have basic BSL skills and know how to access a remote interpreting service if likely to contact Deaf people.
-Provide BSL video versions for key information on websites.
-Alternatively, Deaf people to access the remote video interpreting service (via a link o webpage) in order to have key information about the pandemic from the we translated where this isn't already provided in BSL video (it is probably more effective to produce BSL video translation for static information if the demand).
-Include options for SMS contact to helplines etc. Recognise that for some, face to face visiting is the only option.
-Provide SMS and email contact routes.
-Provision of clear face masks needed SBC provision: Information is available in different formats such as large print, Braille, BSI different languages and dialects spoken in Southend.
-BSL resources on Home Isolation produced by PHE (PHE resources). allow n the ebsite e cost ere is BSL users can talk to NHS111 using the InterpreterNOW app, or connect via a laptop.
-PC or Partially Suitable means of communication not as widely available as for other gr Potential risk of isolation as familiar things may change and put them at risk shop layouts, items on shelves.
-Also if alone, will be wary of opening do strangers.
-Potential Mitigating Action: Priority/first tranche group for targeted support for people who are shielding?
-SBC provision: Ensuring web based information compliance with new web accessibility legis so that it works with screen-readers.
-Ensuring written information can be available in audio and large print wrequired, or via phone contact.
-The Southend Coronavirus Action (SCA) Helpline.
-Helpline advertised via a radio campaign , e.g. oor to lation Long term health SBC Provision condition, (not • Local volunteer prescription delivery support Redeployed council staff working on the helpline are arranging prescription medicine delivery. ו and Community • Few central government translations in Easy Read. • Complex and changing information difficult to follow. initiatives - • Potential higher risk of falsely reported visitors (8 'residential visitors' repo rts in dropping off Southend (25 Mar - 05 Apr). prescriptions Potential Mitigating Action: Learning Include an 'alternative format statement' in all correspondence. disability or • Hand washing guidance in Easy Read, Larger Print and BSL (handwa shing - limited guidance).
+- Ensure staff have basic BSL skills and know how to access a remote video interpreting service if likely to contact Deaf people. - Provide BSL video versions for key information on websites.
+Alternatively, allow Deaf people to access the remote video interpreting service (via a link on the webpage) in order to have key information about the pandemic from the website translated where this isn't already provided in BSL video (it is probably more cost effective to produce BSL video translation for static information if there is demand). - Include options for SMS contact to helplines etc. - Recognise that for some, face to face visiting is the only option. - Provide SMS and email contact routes. - Provision of clear face masks needed

+- Information is available in different formats such as large print, Braille, BSL and different languages and dialects spoken in Southend. - BSL resources on Home Isolation produced by PHE (PHE resources). - BSL users can talk to NHS111 using the InterpreterNOW app, or connect via a PC or laptop.

+Partially sighted/Blind

+Suitable means of communication not as widely available as for other groups.
+Potential risk of isolation as familiar things may change and put them at risk, e.g. shop layouts, items on shelves.
+Also if alone, will be wary of opening door to strangers.

+Priority/first tranche group for targeted support for people who are shielding?

+- Ensuring web based information compliance with new web accessibility legislation so that it works with screen-readers. - Ensuring written information can be available in audio and large print where required, or via phone contact. - The Southend Coronavirus Action (SCA) Helpline. - Helpline advertised via a radio campaign

+Long term health condition, (not shielded)

+• Difficulties obtaining prescription medicines

+SBC Provision

+- Local volunteer prescription delivery support - Redeployed council staff working on the helpline are arranging prescription and medicine delivery.

+Community support initiatives - dropping off prescriptions Learning disability or limited

+English

+- Few central government translations in Easy Read. - Complex and changing information difficult to follow. - Potential higher risk of falsely reported visitors (8 'residential visitors' reports in Southend (25 Mar 05 Apr).

+- Include an 'alternative format statement' in all correspondence. - Hand washing guidance in Easy Read, Larger Print and BSL (handwashing guidance).

+SBC response:

+language

+- Consistent, plain English in all communications, with information in Easy Read format. - Providing information in different formats such as large print, Braille, British Sign Language and in the many different languages and dialects spoken in Southend on request or if known that the person requires it. - Helpline has access to a foreign language telephone interpreting service. - Information in community languages, matching NHS guidelines and Stay at Home guidance has been shared with Southend's community groups (COVID-19 Info). - Promotion of government/official guidance provided in alternative formats/languages (e.g Stay at home guidance).

+SEND (Special Educational Needs and Disability)